Nyongbyon Nuclear Scientific Research Center: 2013 planned restart of operation

 In March 2013, North Korea announced that they would be restarting operation of the 5 MWe experimental reactor.
 In order to do so, the disabled secondary cooling system will have to be restored.

 On 15 September 2015, North Korea announced that the Yongbyon nuclear site is in full operation, including the 5 MWe experimental reactor.
 However, satellite imagery in April 2016 suggested it was not operating at a high power level.

 Infra-red imagery analysis covering from September 2016 to June 2017 showed that the 5 MWe experimental reactor had either not been operated, or operated at a low-level.
 The Radiochemical Laboratory had operated intermittently.

 2018 Pyongyang Agreement

-During the September 2018 inter-Korean summit, North Korean leader Kim Jung-Un and South Korean leader Moon Jae-In signed the "Pyongyang Joint Declaration of September 2018" The agreement states, among other things, that the North Korean government will only dismantle Nyongbyon if the US would engage in correlative action.
+During the September 2018 inter-Korean summit, North Korean leader Kim Jong-Un and South Korean leader Moon Jae-In signed the "Pyongyang Joint Declaration of September 2018" The agreement states, among other things, that the North Korean government will only dismantle Nyongbyon if the US would engage in correlative action.

 As of January 2019, Nyongbyon's main facilities did not appear to be operating.
 However, in August 2021, the International Atomic Energy Agency reported that North Korea appeared to have restarted the 5 MW reactor.